binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 Ideally you will set up NIDS that uses both signature and anomaly based detection.

 It is a good idea to have both Host and Network IDS/IPS in place at a minimum.
 I personally like to have more than one tool doing the same job but with different areas of strength covering the weaker areas of its sibling.
-An example of this is with HIDS where you might have one HIDS on the system it is protecting and another somewhere else on the network, or even on another network completely, looking into the host and performing its checks.
+An example of this is with HIDS where you might have one HIDS on the system where it is protecting and another somewhere else on the network, or even on another network completely, looking into the host and performing its checks.
 This makes discoverability difficult for an attacker.

 **Some excellent free and open Enterprise grade NIDS**

-* [Snort](https://www.snort.org/) is the leader in free and open source NIDS, mature with a strong community.
+* [Snort](https://www.snort.org/) is the leader in free and open source NIDS, it's mature with a strong community.
 Snort can be seen used in many different scenarios.
 Written in C, and version 3, which is supposed to be multi-threaded, is still [in its third alpha](http://blog.snort.org/2014/12/introducing-snort-30.html).
 Snort covers both signature and anomaly-based techniques.
 I've personally used Snort, and found it a joy to work with
-* [Bro](https://www.bro.org/) uses its own domain specific language (DSL), uses anomaly-based detection techniques, and is often used in conjunction with Snort, they complement each other well.
+* [Bro](https://www.bro.org/) uses its own domain specific language (DSL), it uses anomaly-based detection techniques, and is often used in conjunction with Snort, they complement each other well.
 Bro has many protocol analysers, and is also often used for forensic analysis
-* [Suricata](https://suricata-ids.org/) is a direct competitor with Snort, is written in C, multi-threaded and supposed to be faster, but possibly only noticed once throughput of 1 Gbps speeds are [well exceeded](https://forum.pfsense.org/index.php?topic=83548.0).
-SANS produced an [Open Source IDS Performance Shootout](https://www.sans.org/reading-room/whitepapers/intrusion/open-source-ids-high-performance-shootout-35772) document worth reading if performance is an issue for you.
+* [Suricata](https://suricata-ids.org/) is a direct competitor with Snort, it's written in C, multi-threaded and is supposed to be faster, but possibly only noticed once throughput of 1 Gbps speeds are [well exceeded](https://forum.pfsense.org/index.php?topic=83548.0).
+SANS produced an [Open Source IDS Performance Shootout](https://www.sans.org/reading-room/whitepapers/intrusion/open-source-ids-high-performance-shootout-35772) the document is worth reading if performance is an issue for you.
 Suricata can be thought of as the next generation Snort
 * [Security Onion](https://securityonion.net/) is an Ubuntu based distribution containing intrusion detection, network security monitoring, and log management tools, such as: OSSEC, Snort, Suricata, Bro, netsniff-ng, Sguil, ELSA, Xplico, NetworkMiner, and many others.
 This allows you to set up a free and open source, enterprise grade network security appliance

 %% https://securityonion.net/#about